RobG66/Gamelist-Manager/README.md

 - [Buy Me a Coffee](https://buymeacoffee.com/silverballb)

 ---
+ December 20th

+ 8.43 now released with some important fixes!
+I'm hoping nothing else turns up so I can sit back on this version for a bit.

+ ---
  December 19th Part 2!

  I guess I will be posting 8.43 this weekend.
 I have had to update ArcadeDB scraping due to some host API changes which I just noticed.
 I'm also making methods like clear all data and clear all media respect the filtered view.
 So now 'all' means everything you see grid, not everything including what you don't see because of a filter.